 Driving a stock MG TD at the Pebble Beach road race, Miles was disqualified for reckless driving after his brakes failed.
 Not the best start to his racing career, but the experience fueled his competitive fire.

 The following year, Miles clinched 14 straight victories driving a tube-frame MG special racing car.
-He eventually sold the car and used the money to building something better: his famed 1954 MG R2 Flying Shingle.
+He eventually sold the car and used the money to build something better: his famed 1954 MG R2 Flying Shingle.

 That car’s success on the road led to more opportunities for Miles.
 In 1956, a local Porsche franchise gave him a Porsche 550 Spyder to drive for the season.
 Next season, he made modifications to include the body of a Cooper Bobtail.
 The “Pooper” was born.